johnturner4004/Learning_CPP/README.md

 * To create an object, use the class name followed by the name of that object
 * To assign values to the members of the object, use the object followed by a '.' then the name of the member and set it = to the value
 * Values of members are accessed and changed using the same method

+## 20 Constructor Functions

+A construftor function runs when a new object is created.
+This example shows how to create and use constructor functions.

+### Things Learned from Constructor Functions

+* To create a constructor function, make a function with the same name as the class inside the class.
+* The constructor function will run whenever a new object is created for that class
+* A constructor function can take parameters
+* A common use of constructors is to initialize the members of the object by passing them in as parameters
+* A class can have multiple constructors
+* A constructor can also be used to set default values for members of the object